cheoljoo/problemSolving/leetcode/README.md

     [StudentFinal(name='Patty', grade=94), StudentFinal(name='Bill', grade=90), StudentFinal(name='Bart', grade=89)]
     ```

-# 25. All Divisions With the Highest Score of a Binary Array
+# 25. All Divisions With the Highest Score of a Binary Array - medium
 - medium
 - You are given a 0-indexed binary array nums of length n. nums can be divided at index i (where 0 <= i <= n) into two arrays (possibly empty) numsleft and numsright:
   - numsleft has all the elements of nums between index 0 and i - 1 (inclusive), while numsright has all the elements of nums between index i and n - 1 (inclusive).